-- Arizona MultiBank Community Development Corporation, an Arizona 501(c)(3) nonprofit corporation, is an initiative of the Arizona Bankers Association.
-Arizona MultiBank was established in 1992 to operate an investment pool that is funded on a long-term basis by Arizona lenders.
-Arizona MultiBank is certified by the U.S. Department of the Treasury as a Community Development Financial Institution (“CDFI”) and provides financial assistance and technical access to support for the advancement of small business, low-and-moderate income housing, nonprofit organizations and economic development.
+- Arizona MultiBank, a Division of Clearinghouse CDFI, an initiative of the Arizona Bankers Association, was established in 1992 to operate an investment pool funded on a long-term basis by Arizona lenders.
+Clearinghouse CDFI is certified by the U.S. Department of the Treasury as a Community Development Financial Institution (“CDFI”) and provides financial assistance and technical access to support the advancement of small business, low-and-moderate income housing, nonprofit organizations and economic development.

 - Arizona Community Foundation – For 36 years, the Arizona Community Foundation (ACF) has worked to improve the quality of life in Arizona by promoting and facilitating effective philanthropy.
 As a statewide philanthropic leader, ACF works closely with donors of its more than 1,400 separate charitable funds to achieve their philanthropic goals.
 ACF has $650 million in trust and endowment assets and is professionally managed to safeguard principal and yield a competitive rate of return.
 Oversight is provided by a volunteer Investment Committee comprised of nationally recognized financial experts.
 ACF complies with the National Standards for U.S. Community Foundations, voluntarily adopting policies and procedures to guarantee business is conducted both legally and ethically.
 The Community Foundation is governed by a Board of Directors whose members represent diverse backgrounds, interests and professional expertise.
 ACF staff work closely with donors, nonprofits, community leaders, government and businesses to ensure the Foundation effectively addresses community needs.